-Admission to and satisfactory completion of the two-year preparation program offered by the College of Humanities and Sciences does not constitute admission to the professional program on the MCV Campus.
-Students apply to the professional program on MCV campus undergraduate admissions in the fall of the year preceding the year of desired admission.
-For example a student planning to start the program in fall 2013 should apply in fall 2012.
+Completion of the two-year preparation program offered by the College of Humanities and Sciences does not constitute admission to the professional program on the Medical Campus.
+Students apply to the professional program on the Medical Campus undergraduate admissions in the spring of the year preceding the year of desired admission.
+For example a student planning to start the program in fall 2013 should apply in spring 2013.

 Admission into the program is based on scholastic record, demonstrated aptitude and interest and a personal interview conducted by the departmental admissions committee.